Mental Health Mondays

-Homework comes in all shapes and sizes for children of all ages — from simple, straightforward worksheets to in-depth projects.
-Many parents struggle with defining their role during homework time over the course of their child's school career.
-While some children are able to complete their homework assignments independently and with ease, others experience difficulty in some way or another.
-In some cases, homework can become a stressful time of conflict for children and parents.
-Where do parents fit into the picture?
+Homework: it comes in all shapes and sizes for children of all ages, from simple, straightforward worksheets to in-depth projects.
+Homework these days begins as early as preschool and continues throughout a child’s school years.
+Many parents struggle with defining their role during homework time over the course of their child’s school career.
+While some children are able to complete their homework assignments independently and with ease, sometimes even eagerly, many children experience difficulty in some way or another with completing their homework tasks.
+In some cases, homework can become a stressful time of conflict for parents and children alike.
+Where do parents fit into the homework picture?

 Just as students grow and change over time, your role in helping with homework will evolve along with your child.
 Having a better sense of your child’s emotional development around this task can help you determine just how much – and what type of – help you should be providing during homework time.